 On this page

-During these difficult times, it is important we lift each other up and help where we are able to, while keeping ourselves and our loved ones as safe as possible with social distancing.
+During these difficult times, it is important we lift each other up and help where we are able to, while keeping ourselves and our loved ones as safe as possible.

 A formal thank you to all the health care professional and essential workers making sure that Canadians and citizens abroad have access to the goods and services needed! #thankyou #stayhome